-Gilsonite is mineral hydrocarbon of asphaltite class, was first discovered in 1885.Gilsonite is a black solid of fairly bright luster and melts or fuses between 130 and 210C.It is soluble in carbon disulfide, carbon tetrachloride and many other non-polar organic solvent.
-The principal deposit of Gilsonite is found in the Gilanegharb, Kermanshah, Iran as filling in vertical fissures in the mountain calcareous shales, limestone and sandstones.
+Generally Gilsonite is mineral hydrocarbon of asphaltite class which is a black solid of fairly bright luster and melts or fuses between 130 and 210C.It is soluble in carbon disulfide, carbon tetrachloride and many other non-polar organic solvent.
+The principal deposit of Gilsonite is found in the Gilanegharb and Ghasreshirin, Kermanshah, Iran as filling in vertical fissures in the mountain calcareous shales, limestone and sandstones.

 Since it is discovery, Gilsonite has gained considerable commercial importance.
 The ATDM Gilsonite company has the annual production to be well over eighty thousands tons with a yearly income of nearly three million dollars for the province of Kermanshah.
 Considering these facts, it is easy to visualize the commercial importance of this material.
 Gilsonite is substance composed principally of complex hydrocarbons.
 They contain very little mineral mater or oxygenated compounds, and are largely soluble in carbon disulphide.

 These veins vary in width from several meter and to twenty meters, and vary in length from a few kilometer to as much as thirty or forty km.

 Some veins are believed to be fourteen hundred meter.
 It has been estimated that Utah has a reserve supply of sixteen million tons of this are available for commercial development.

 Gilsonite is very fragile.
 It shatters easily.
 Rolling the Gilsonite between two drums tends to give the best particle distribution to use as raw material in carbon production.

 When we process the Gilsonite from chunks to powder and then heating the Gilsonite powder where we drive off the high value volatiles, we get much less material, then we are able to supply volume quantity to our customer.